CzBiX/factorio-telegram-bridge/README.md

 - 🤖 **RCON Commands**: Execute Factorio commands directly from Telegram using `/` prefix
 - 🔕 **Smart Notifications**: Join/leave events use silent notifications to avoid spam
 - 🐳 **Docker Support**: Easy deployment with Docker
-- 📝 **Real-time Log Monitoring**: Monitors Factorio log file for chat and player events

-## Prerequisites

-Before you begin, ensure you have the following:

-1. **Factorio Server**: A running Factorio server with:
-   - RCON enabled and configured
-   - Access to the server's log file

-2. **Telegram Bot**: Create a bot using [@BotFather](https://t.me/botfather)
-   - Get your bot token
-   - Add the bot to your group/channel
-   - Get the chat ID (you can use [@userinfobot](https://t.me/userinfobot) or similar)

-3. **Docker** (for Docker installation) or **Rust toolchain** (for local installation)
+> [!CAUTION]
+> Everyone in the Telegram group will be able to send commands to the Factorio server.
+Make sure to use a private group with trusted members only.

 ## Configuration

-The bridge is configured using environment variables or command-line arguments.
+The bridge is configured using environment variables, command-line arguments.
 All configuration options can be set via:
 - Environment variables
 - Command-line arguments (prefixed with `--`)
 - `.env` file in the working directory